contiki-os/contiki/cpu/mc1322x/doc/rpl-tutorial.md

 which will build 'udp-client_redbee-econotag.bin'.

-4).
-Load the binaries on the the Econotags:
+4) Load the binaries on the Econotags:
 -------------------------------------------

 ### a) Run the econotags with randomized MAC addresses (random, but persistent)